fnproject/fn/docs/writing.md

 ## Inputs

 Inputs are provided through standard input and environment variables.

-We'll just talk about the default input format here, but you can find others [here](function-format.md).
-To read in the function body, just read from STDIN.
+The way that input data is supplied to functions depends on the input format (as specified in `func.yml`) that your function is using.

+If you're using `default` format then you can simply read the function input from STDIN.
+For more information and to find out about other input formats see [Open Function Format](function-format.md).

-You will also have access to a set of environment variables, independent of the function's format:
+Your function also has access to a set of environment variables, independent of the function's format:

 * `FN_APP_NAME` - the name of the application that matched this route, eg: `myapp`